Setting nutritional goals is difficult if you do not have a starting point.

 This macronutrient goal is only a starting point for this client.
 It is important to observe whether this prescription is supporting the client’s goals by tracking and observing changes in energy, body composition, and performance, and adjusting as needed.

 Creating a specific macronutrient plan can be a great way of guiding the right client to their goals.
 But in our experience most people do not need macros as they are difficult to track and can be relatively confusing.
 Instead most people just need to practice certain healthy behaviors that are the foundation of a healthy lifestyle.
-Learn how to create these healthy lifestyle practices and coach your clients to their nutritional goals in our free coaching course, the Coach’s Toolkit.
+Learn how to create these healthy lifestyle practices and coach your clients to their nutritional goals in our free coaching course, the Professional Coaching Blueprint.